 The coaches of the Strivers Running Club for Girls (Natick, Mass.) feel formal goal setting can be intimidating to new runners.
 Instead, they take time getting to know each girl -- running side-by-side, building trust.
 With those relationships built, the coaches can draw out from each girl what they want to get out of running.
 Sometimes they are not even running goals, but another sport, which is fine.
 The coaches, keeping it casual, share ideas with the runners on ways – hints – to attain their goals.

 Coaches of the Eagles Running Team (Lansing, Mich.), on a day when the kids will run up and down a hill or do repeat runs on an obstacle course, follow up by giving each runner a 3x5 card and pencils to pass around.
 The runners write down how many times they completed the course.
 They then write down their goal for the next time they do this run.
 They sign the card and give it to their coach.
 The next time they do the run the coach passes out the cards first, reminding the runners that what they wrote on the card was their personal goal for today.
 The card is a visual reminder.
 The goal is theirs, one they own.

 GOAL SETTING 101

-If the coach and child have worked on goal setting, it makes sense for the parents to be cognizant of their child’s goals.
-But going beyond being cognizant, i.e., encouraging the child to commit to new or additional goals -- ones that are faster, longer or more competitive than the child’s goal -- may cause stress.
+If the child has worked on goal setting, it makes sense for the parents to be cognizant of their child’s goals.
+But going beyond being cognizant, i.e., encouraging the child to commit to new or additional goals -- ones that are faster, longer or more competitive than the child’s goal -- can cause stress.
 So can parents making the goal so important the child feels pressure to achieve it.

 GOALS KIDS CAN VISUALIZE

 An Indiana University research study validated what most coaches already believed; that kids do better with short-term goals than those somewhere off in the future.